Can a particle moves zigzag in time?: Path integral approach

 Suppose that a space region $\cal{V}$ of finite size contains a certain field configuration $\phi(t_{in},x),\, x\in \cal{V}$ at time $t_{in}$.
 Can this field turn backwards in time?

 In the momentum representation, action \eqref{Ss} describes the set $\{\phi_p\}$ of the harmonic oscillators

-Each mode $\phi_p(t)$ evolves independently and hence any field configuration can be considered as a set of independent oscillators with frequencies $\omega_p^2 ={\bf p}^2+m^2$.
-Therefore, we can apply the results of the previous subsection.
+Each mode $\phi_p(t)$ evolves independently and hence it can be considered as a set of independent particles acting in the potential $V(\phi_p) =({\bf p}^2+m^2)\phi_p$.
+Therefore, we can apply the results of the previous subsections.
 The time zigzags of the scalar field are possible, but they are unobservable since they do not affect the transition amplitude.